ElForastero/eslint-config/README.md

 yarn add --dev @spaceship/eslint-config
 ```

-> As all dependencies are listed in peer dependencies, they should be installed manually depending on the chosen package.

 Then extend your `.eslintrc` with one of the following configs:

 - `eslint-config` - default framework- and environment-agnostic config